cyberomin/cyberomin.github.io/about.md

 permalink: /about/
 ---

-I'm a Software Engineer currently living and working in Africa.

-I currently work at Andela, a $41M VC-backed startup.
-Andela provides companies with access to the top 1% of tech talent across the African content.
+Celestine Omin is a software engineer based in Lagos, Nigeria.
+He is currently a Senior Technical Consultant at Andela, an elite engineering organization that provides companies with access to the top 1% of tech talent across the African continent.

+As Senior Technical Consultant, Celestine manages teams of Andela developers and works with Andela's partner companies to understand their business goals and product roadmap.
+He provides technical guidance and oversight to ensure that engineering teams are running in accordance with world-class technical standards.
-Prior to Andela, I worked at Konga, a $78.5M VC-backed e-commerce marketplace.
-Konga is the largest online marketplace in Nigeria with well over 20,000 merchants.

-While at Konga, I served as the lead engineer for [SellerHQ](http://shq.konga.com) and online marketplace platform for Konga's over 12,000 stores and helped in migrating some of the company's monolithic applications to mirco services.
+Prior to Andela, Celestine worked at Konga, the largest online e-commerce marketplace in Nigeria with well over 20,000 merchants and $78.5M in venture funding.
+While at Konga, Celestine served as the lead engineer for SellerHQ, helped in migrating some of the company’s monolithic applications to micro-services, and led the development of a community forum for Konga's merchants and customers that greatly shaped the company's product roadmap and strategy.

-I lead the development of a [community forum](http://community.konga.com) for Konga's merchants and customers.
-This project has so far saved the company over $40,000 in annual licensing fee for an equivalent SaaS-based solution.
-The ideas and suggestions offered by the merchants and customer on this forum have greatly shaped the product roadmap and strategy of Konga.

-I have also contributed significantly to the tech ecosystem here in Africa, for instance, I organised and convene [Africa Git Meetup](http://lagosmeet.github.io).
-Our most recent event had Kelvin Mutuma, a software engineer from GitLab as our guest speaker.

-I'm the lead developer and maintainer of an experimental API for the Nigerian Stock Exchange.
-I am currently working on the same API for other African markets starting with the Ghana Stock Exchange.
+Outside of Andela, Celestine speaks regularly at technology conferences across Africa.
+He organizes and leads Africa Git Meetup, which recently featured GitLab's Kelvin Mutuma as a guest speaker.

-I blog and share my thoughts about startups in emerging markets, with a special focus on Nigeria at http://cyberomin.github.io.
+Celestine has a bachelor in Computer Science from the University of Calabar.
+He blogs and shares his thoughts about startups in emerging markets, with a special focus on Nigeria, at http://cyberomin.github.io.

 You want to talk?
 [Email me.](mailto:celestineomin@gmail.com)